jimmyjon711/AT-Documentation/docs/boxturtle/index.md

 To accommodate any differences in rotation distance between the extruder in the tool head and the lane motors, BoxTurtle uses a toolhead buffer, like [TurtleNeck](https://github.com/ArmoredTurtle/TurtleNeck) by ArmoredTurtle.

-For best results we recommend the AFC-Lite, developed by [Isik's Tech @xbst](https://github.com/xbst/AFC-Lite/) as it has the necessary sensor ports and DC brushed motor drivers used for BoxTurtle's electric respoolers.
+For best results we recommend the AFC-Lite or AFC-Pro, developed by [Isik's Tech @xbst](https://github.com/xbst/AFC-Lite/) as it has the necessary sensor ports and DC brushed motor drivers used for BoxTurtle's electric respoolers.

 ## For best results